ProfSynapse/claudesidian-mcp/README.md

 ## Installation

-1. Install the plugin by putting the manifest.json, styles.css, main.js and connector.js the following path:
+1. Install the plugin by downloading the latest release, and putting the manifest.json, styles.css, main.js, and connector.js in the following path:
     `path/to/vault/.obsidian/plugins/bridge-mcp` (you will need to make the bridge-mcp folder)
 2. Enable the plugin in Obsidian's settings
 3. Configure your claude desktop config file (instructions in the plugin settings)